electricimp/Wiznet_5500/tests/README.md

 ### 02.W5500.MicrotechIII ###

+This is very specific hardware, and not intended for general library testing.
+Leaving out of .impt.test config file, so will not run the the suite of tests.
 Setup directions TBD.

 ### 03.W5500.Listener ###

+As of  8/30/19 - Have not successfully opened a connection to the Source IP from the Source IP, so this test currently does NOT pass tests as written.
+Leaving out of .impt.test config file, so will not run the the suite of tests.

 Setup directions TBD.

 ## Running Tests  ##

-All test are run on the command line using impt test commands.
-Tests 00 & 01 have a similar setup and contain basic test coverage for the W5500 and W5500.DHCP libraries, so the current `.impt.test` config file is set up to run only these 2 test files.
+All tests are run on the command line using impt test commands.
+Tests 00 & 01 have a similar setup and contain basic test coverage for the W5500 and W5500.DHCP libraries, so the current `.impt.test` config file is configured to run only these 2 test files.

 ### Log into you account ###